Where to buy good quality food and water in Malta

 This is my genuine attempt to help, not only my patients but anyone in Malta, better identify where to buy higher quality food and water.
 I have no commercial relationship or affiliation with any supplier listed here.
 I contacted the suppliers in this guide to check details where I could, and several replied with very useful clarifications.

-This guide pairs with my broader article on what actually makes food nourishing.
-My clinical page on nutrition sets out how I use this in practice.
+This guide pairs with my clinical page on nutrition, which sets out what actually makes food nourishing and how I use those fundamentals in practice.
 The principle is the same.
 Food quality matters, but it should be practical, affordable and suited to each person.

 Why local food in Malta is not always clean food